vallafederico/tinytween/README.md

-# TweenJS
+# TinyTween

-TweenJS is a lightweight, easy-to-use tweening library for animating objects in JavaScript.
+TinyTween is a lightweight, easy-to-use tweening library for animating objects in JavaScript.

 ## Getting Started

 First, import the Tween class:

 ```js